 Although there are great deals to be had online, some of the high-end designer glasses are in excess of £150 even when discounted.
 If you’re going to spend this much, it would be worthwhile to first check whether you can get the pair you want as part of one of the high street 2-for-1 deals.

-The advantages of getting glasses on the high street are that they are fitted for you and can be adjusted once they’re assembled.
-However, you should do a quick search on the internet and see whether buying them online or going for the deal is going to suit you best.
+Getting your glasses fitted is one of the greatest advantages to buying them on the high street.
+They can also be adjusted once they’re assembled.
+However, you should do a quick search on the internet and see whether buying them online or in store is cheaper.

 You’ve got to be careful when ordering glasses online because if you make any mistakes with your prescription you often won’t be able to get a refund.
-If you have any questions about your prescription it’s best to contact the site you want to buy from directly and they should be able to help you out.
+If you have any questions about your prescription it’s best to contact the site you want to buy from directly.
+They should be able to help you.

-To ensure a good fit, check the frame dimensions online and try and get the same dimensions as an old pair of glasses that fitted really well.
-On the inside arm of your current glasses you should be able to find a pair of two digit numbers, the first number represents the width of the lens and the second the width of the bridge, use these as a guideline.
+To ensure a good fit, check the frame dimensions online, or try to get the same dimensions as an old pair of glasses that fitted really well.
+On the inside arm of your current glasses you should be able to find a pair of two digit numbers.
+The first number represents the width of the lens, and the second the width of the bridge, use these as a guideline.

-If you want a really good fit, you can always get your glasses online and then take them to a high-street optician for the final fitting.
+If you want a really good fit, you can always get your glasses online, then take them to a high-street optician for the final fitting.

 On the NHS

 NHS vouchers also help some people get money off their glasses.
-If you’re under 16, under 19 and in full-time education or over 60 you’ll be eligible for vouchers.
-You can also get vouchers if:
+If you’re under 19 and in full-time education or over 60, then you’ll be eligible for vouchers.
+Other ways to get vouchers are:

 - You or your partner are on benefits

-- You have an HC2/HC3 low income certificate
+- If you have an HC2/HC3 low income certificate